Collapsing regular Riemannian foliations with flat leaves: Introduction

 In \cite[Theorem A]{Corro2023} a negative answer to \th\ref{Q: Question 2} is given for $A$-foliations of codimension $2$.
 Namely in \cite{Corro2023}, the author explored the problem of whether we can compare the diffeomorphism type of two compact simply-connected manifolds with $A$-foliations via their leaf spaces equipped with local information of the foliation, focusing on the case of $A$-foliations of codimension $2$.
 The positive answer given in \cite[Theorem C and Lemma 5.11]{Corro2023} to this comparison problem together with the classification of tours actions of cohomogeneity $2$ in \cite{Oh1983}, allows us to conclude that an $A$-foliation of codimension $2$ on a compact simply-connected manifold is given up to a foliated homeomorphism by a torus action.
 Then, by analyzing the local information of the foliation we are able to improve the conclusion to a foliated diffeomorphism.

 A crucial point in the proof of \cite[Theorem A]{Corro2023} is that for an $A$-foliation of codimension $2$ on a compact simply-connected manifold the stratification of the leaf space is simple and can be explicitly described.
 In general, even for singular Riemannian foliations on vector spaces with finite dimension, it is not clear how to compare the foliations via their leaf spaces (see \cite[Question 1.2]{GorodskiLytchak2014}).
 We point out that the proof presented in \cite{Corro2023} is of a topological nature and only uses the fact that the presence of a foliated Riemannian metric guarantees a nice local structure of the foliation on tubular neighborhoods of leaves (see \cite{MendesRadeschi2019}).
-Moreover, to be able extend the ideas in \cite{Corro2023} to higher dimensions, we would require to impose extra topological conditions on $M$ and on the leaf space of the foliation.
+Moreover, to be able to extend the ideas in \cite{Corro2023} to higher dimensions, we would require to impose extra topological conditions on $M$ and on the leaf space of the foliation.
 Thus, to the best of our knowledge, the approach presented in this manuscript is a different approach for comparing foliated structures to what exists in the literature.

 The present work was motivated by the need to give geometric conditions on $A$-foliations that force them to be given by torus actions.
 Due to \cite{CheegerFukayaGromov1992} and \cite{Rong1996} it follows that on simply-connected manifolds, torus actions with orbits of positive dimension are characterized by the phenomenon of collapse with bounded curvature (see \th\ref{T: Bounded collapse in 1-connnected manifolds}).
-Thus, a natural approach to finding sufficient geometric conditions for an $A$-foliation to be homogeneous, is to find sufficient geometric conditions which lets us collapse with bounded curvature the manifold by shrinking the leaves of a given $A$-foliation on a simply-connected manifold.
+Thus, a natural approach to finding sufficient geometric conditions for an $A$-foliation to be induced by a group action, is to find sufficient geometric conditions which let us collapse with bounded curvature the manifold by shrinking the leaves of a given $A$-foliation on a simply-connected manifold.